valeoai/Awesome-Unsupervised-Object-Localization/README.md

 # Awesome works on *Unsupervised Object Localization*

-We report in this repository the different works of unsupervised localization that are studied in our survey paper:
+We report in this repository different works of unsupervised localization that are discussed in our survey paper:
 >**Unsupervised Object Localization in the Era of Self-Supervised ViTs: A Survey** <a href="todo">[paper]</a>
 \
 by Oriane Siméoni, Eloi Zablocki, Spyros Gidaris, Gilles Puy and Patrick Pérez

 We focus in this survey on recent methods which leverage self-supervised features.
- *If you wish your paper to be added, please create a pull request.*
+ *If you want your paper to be added, please create a pull request.*

+(last update 16th of Oct.
+2023)

 ## Table of Content
 * [*Training-free* object localization with ViT self-supervised features](#Training-free-object-localization-with-ViT-self-supervised-features)